 On February 5, 1998, we purchased the assets of the Satellite Transmission Systems division of California Microwave, Inc. for cash of \$26.1 million.
 On March 4, 1998, we acquired the assets of the ILEX Systems business for cash of \$54.3 million.
-On March 30, 1998, we purchased the assets of the Ocean Systems business of the former Allied Signal, Inc. for cash of \$68.8 million.
+On March 30, 1998, we purchased the assets of the Ocean Systems business for cash of of the former Allied Signal, Inc. for cash of \$68.8 million.
 On August 13, 1998, we purchased all of the outstanding stock of SPD Technologies, Inc. for cash of \$238.3 million.
 In August 1999, we issued 150,955 shares of our common stock valued at \$6.4 million as additional consideration for the ILEX acquisition based on the 1998 financial performance of ILEX.
-As of December 31, 2000, we had recorded a liability of \$17.7 million for shares of our common stock which were later issued in April 2001 as additional consideration for the ILEX acquisition based on the financial performance of ILEX in 1999 and 2000.
+As of December 31, 2000, we had recorded a liability of \$17.7 million for shares of our common stock expected to be issued in 2001 as additional consideration for the ILEX acquisition based on the financial performance of ILEX in 1999 and 2000.
 There is no other remaining contingent consideration for the ILEX acquisition.